Applying for scholarships

 After you’ve applied

-- Once awarded, all scholarship recipients must be admitted to the Russellville campus with a Federal Financial Aid Application (FAFSA) on file before a scholarship will be credited to a student's account.
+- Once awarded, all scholarship recipients must be admitted to the Russellville campus with a Free Application for Federal Student Aid (FAFSA) on file before a scholarship will be credited to a student's account.
 All additional information requested by the Financial Aid Office must be submitted by December 1, in order to meet the aid application requirements for second semester renewal.

 - Scholarship awards are subject to Arkansas Department of Higher Education Scholarship Stacking Policy, Arkansas Act 1180 of 1999.